encaro/Slimroms_staff/README.md

 	* kernel is modified from Lineage , don't expect boeffla to run (but possible)
 	* you can use all substratum theme with SlimROM, but it's a bit buggy now / no theme can color slimlauncher
 	* in case of SMS problems - change manually SMS center  https://forum.xda-developers.com/showthread.php?t=1916507
+	* you can only import contact from sim, export is not supported (and never willbe - samsung proprietary code )

 Bugs and fixes: